Story at a glance:

 Conclusion

-Incorporating sustainable building materials into your next project is one of the easiest ways to reduce a built-structure’s long-term environmental impacts, as sustainable materials typically require less energy to produce, minimize or reuse construction waste, and often aid in the sequestering of carbon emissions.
+Incorporating sustainable building materials into your next project is one of the easiest ways to reduce a structure’s long-term environmental impacts, as sustainable materials typically require less energy to produce, minimize or reuse construction waste, and often aid in the sequestering of carbon emissions.

 Sustainable building materials also help save money in the long run, even if they sometimes have higher upfront costs, as they are designed with durability in mind and often have very long lifespans compared to their non-sustainable counterparts.